-Make whole foods base for any of your diet.
-Eating calorie dense foods such as Greek yoghurt, cottage cheese, nut butters, flaxseed and more.
+Make whole foods base for any of your diets.
+Eating calorie-dense foods such as Greek yogurt, cottage cheese, nut butter, flaxseed, and more.
 If you still struggle after that, then you can just add a weight gainer to your daily shake.

 You can Drink Good Calorie Shakes